WOI Guides

 • Did the level produce multiple reactions historically?

-• Did price close clearly beyond the zone?
+• Did price close clearly beyond the zone or just poke through it?

 Apply this in WOI